 All BLM personnel participating in a CISM response shall be qualified as a CISM team member (also CISM) or as a CISM team leader (CISL).
 Position qualifications are adopted from the Department of the Interior (DOI) Incident Positions Qualification Guide (IPQG) and are in the Federal Wildland Fire Qualifications Supplement.
 Special consideration shall be given when recommending or approving either CISM or CISL.
 A recommendation by the employee's fire management officer is required.
-This recommendation will go to the Geographic Area Coordination Center (GACC) CISM coordinator for approval.
-If the GACC does not have a CISM program or coordinator, recommendations must be sent to the BLM National CISM Coordinator for approval.
+This recommendation will go to the Geographic Area Coordinator, recommendations must be sent to the BLM National CISM Coordinator for approval.
 Approval for CISL qualifications will be made by the BLM National CISM Coordinator after review of a recommendation from the employee's state fire management officer and the GACC CISM coordinator.